xrdocs/ncs5500/_tutorials/ncs5500-qos-part-2-verifying-buffering.md

 | 49 | 119 048 492 308 148 | 19 756 851 882 | 1 468 594 303 | 0 | 0,016596 | 0,001234 | Peering |
 | 50 | 118 902 447 078 432 | 20 140 676 286 | 1 437 569 523 | 0 | 0,016939 | 0,001209 | Peering |

-For the more busiest NPUs collected, we see the DRAM ratio and taildrop ratio being actually much smaller than the aggregated numbers.
+For the most busiest NPUs collected, we see the DRAM ratio and taildrop ratio being actually much smaller than aggregated numbers.

 ### How to read these numbers?